 Go to Nepal.
-But don’t go to Nepal without trekking (trek difficulty and duration of your choice).
+But don’t go to Nepal without trekking.
+Don’t even think about it (trek difficulty and duration of your choice).

 I had my introduction to trekking on an eight-day trip to Nepal that I put together thanks to airline award tickets including business class on Qatar’s new A350-900 and first class on an Etihad 777-200.

 After arriving in Nepal, I booked a three-day side trip to Pokhara, Nepal that included a round-trip flight from Kathmandu to Pokhara, two nights in a three-star hotel with breakfast in Pokhara, a private city tour, and a two-day trek with a private guide, meals and overnight accommodations.
 The total cost was $650, which was more than the total spent on the rest of my trip, but it was worth it.
 I suspect that with a little more digging one could find an even lower price.

 The adventure began with a flight from Kathmandu to Pokhara.
 The Kathmandu domestic terminal is very basic.
 There’s no lounge.
 For entertainment, the waiting area had a couple of TVs that were showing an Animal Planet episode.
 The only food service was a walk up counter that offered a cold sandwiches and some fast local food .

 The terminal’s best feature, without question, was the mixture of people.
 There were tourists speaking a variety of languages, people with huge backpacks who looked like they were setting out on a fortnight’s trek, and of course Nepalese travelling for various reasons in their home country.